-Set Bar One location (F6 key).
+Set Bar One Set the Bar One location (F6 key).
 Do this first, before any other actions.

-Tap Barline [F8] Moves nearest bar line to current play position.
+Moves nearest bar line to current play position.
 F8 key or Enter key also set bar lines.

-OK- Send to RB Exit and send chords to RealBand.
+OK-Send to RB Exit and send chords to RealBand.

-Exit without sending chords to PowerTracks.
+Cancel Exit without sending chords to PowerTracks.